 Identifying Real EMF Protection Products

-See, almost all genuine EMF shielding products are based on a 200-year-old scientific experiment known as the Faraday cage.
+See, almost all genuine EMF shielding products are based on a 200-year-old scientific experiment known as the A Faraday cage, named after the English scientist Michael Faraday who invented them in 1836, is a structure used to shield its contents from external electric fields, including electromagnetic fields...
+More.
 The concept is that placing an EMF-sensitive object inside a mesh cage of conductive materials like metals will protect the object from EMF-induced harm.

 You can learn more about the Faraday Cage in my post, “The Faraday Cage and EMF Safety: What You Might Not Know.”